julianpoy/recipesage-docs/docs/tutorials/recipes/edit-recipe.md

 You can take a photo of a recipe either in print form, or handwritten.
 RecipeSage will recognize any text it can see in the photo, and try to fill in the associated fields on your recipe.

-To use this, open the [📖 new recipe page](#creating-a-new-recipe) (not available while editing an existing recipe) and click the "Autofill Recipe From" button, then the "Scan from Photo" option.
+To use this, open the [📖 new recipe page](#creating-a-new-recipe) (not available while editing an existing recipe) and click the "Autofill Recipe From..." button, then the "Scan from photo" option.
 On mobile devices, you'll be prompted to choose whether to take a photo, or whether to select an existing one.
 On desktop, you'll just see a file dialogue where you can select an image file.

 If taking a photo with your camera, it's recommended to have good lighting, and have the text in the photo be as square as possible.
 Screenshots also work great.